 - Competitive analysis.
 Who are the comparable cyber security companies that may be standing in your way?
 What makes your services better?

-How Can I Use Buyer Personas?
+How Can I Use Cyber Security Buyer Personas?

 Hone Cyber Security Marketing Strategies

 The most basic application for buyer personas is to develop a deeper understanding of your ideal clients and use it to hone your cyber security marketing techniques.
-For example, instead of sending the same email marketing campaign to everyone in your contact database, segment your lists by buyer persona to ensure each one is receiving an email the appeals directly to their concerns.
+For example, instead of sending the same email marketing campaign to everyone in your contact database, segment your lists by buyer persona to ensure each one is receiving an email that appeals directly to their concerns.
 If buyer persona #1 is known to respond better to visually saturated emails and buyer persona #2 responds better to text, you can tailor your emails to yield the most possible leads.

 Curate Persona-Driven Content